lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {: #Sec-OSCORE}

 OSCORE {{rfc8613}} defines end-to-end protection for CoAP messages.
-This section describes how SCHC rules can be applied to compress OSCORE-protected messages.
+This section describes how SCHC Rules can be applied to compress OSCORE-protected messages.

 ~~~~